 - Occupational Outlook Handbook: Review training, earnings, job prospects, and more for various careers.

-Going Global – Find international jobs and internship opportunities and H-1B opportunities in the U.S.
+- GoinGlobal: Find international jobs and internship opportunities and H-1B opportunities in the U.S.

-O*Net – Aid job searches by providing occupational information which aligns skills and interests.
+- O*Net OnLine: Aid job searches by providing occupational information which aligns skills and interests.

 - Online Reputation Management: Manage your presence: 92 percent of recruiters search candidates online.

 Searching for a job or internship is a process.

-- Meet with the Career and Student Success Center to give you a jumpstart.
+- Meet with the Career & Student Success Center to give yourself a jumpstart.
 They can review your resume and provide tailored career advice and information based on your skills, values, and interests.

 - Develop a list of target employers based on your company and industry research.
 This will help direct your search.